 Bodour Salhia, Ph.D.

-Dr. Salhia is an Assistant Professor in the Department of Translational Genomics at the Keck School of Medicine, University of Southern California and a member of the Norris Comprehensive Cancer Center.
+Dr. Salhia is an Associate Professor in the Department of Translational Genomics at the Keck School of Medicine, University of Southern California and a member of the Norris Comprehensive Cancer Center.

 Dr. Salhia is a translational genomics scientist with extensive knowledge and expertise in mechanisms that underlie tumorigenesis and tumor biology.
 She merges cutting edge genomics/epigenomics analyses with cell biological and functional studies towards the investigation of clinically relevant problems in human cancer.
 During her graduate training, she focused on understanding the molecular and cellular determinants of glioma invasion.
 Her post-doctoral work focused on the genomics and epigenomics of breast cancer metastasis and multiple myeloma.
 She also characterized the function of AKT1(E17K) in breast cancer and performed immunophenotypic analysis of breast cancer in North Africa.
 She has led and continues to lead numerous DNA methylation studies using a plethora of both array and sequencing based technologies to measure whole genome and targeted CpG methylation changes in a variety of cancer types.
 Dr. Salhia utilizes these data to develop DNA methylation liquid biopsies.
 Her lab is in the process of validating a DNA methylation liquid biopsy for breast cancer recurrence which would indicate patients with evidence of micrometastatic residual disease that are therefore likely to experience a recurrence.
 Dr. Salhia’s lab also has research efforts in experimental therapeutics of brain metastasis by utilizing patient-derived xenografts and cell lines to identify novel treatment methods for this dismal disease.